 What, precisely, this ‘adventure’ would be was never described.
 Fans made their own assumptions and rumors flew of a flat ride with projections, but Disney never offered further details.
 It’s never a good sign when something is announced with no information, no timeframe, and only a single piece of concept art.
 (There are other upcoming Walt Disney World projects that fit the same bill, and are on equally unstable ground.)

-We’re keeping the rest of this Cherry Tree Lane and Mary Poppins attraction info post for the sake of posterity, but we have absolutely no reason to believe this will ever come to fruition…
+For those curious, we’re keeping the rest of this Cherry Tree Lane and Mary Poppins attraction info post for the sake of posterity, but we have absolutely no reason to believe this will ever come to fruition…

+The planned Mary Poppins attraction is believed to be a spinner.
+This could mean something a la Dumbo or Mad Tea Party, a carousel or even a small Ferris Wheel.
 Any of these attractions would could explain why specifics weren’t announced.
 There was a lot of fanfare and excitement for this Mary Poppins expansion, and that same level of excitement probably would not have remained if Disney announced that the ride ‘anchoring’ Cherry Tree Lane is simply an off-the-shelf amusement park ride.

 There’s also the possibility that the plans remain fluid, which is why more specifics were not provided.
 If more intellectual property is going to be injected into World Showcase, I’d like to believe it’s at least a charming and whimsical dark ride that is concealed from the rest of the pavilions and offers a rich experience.